 - While designing a rigid-flex board, place flexible layers in the middle to avoid slippage.

-- Always try to implement an even number of layers to ensure a balanced stack-up.
+- Always implement an even number of layers to ensure a balanced stack-up.

 - Clearly mention the thickness and impedance requirements of each layer in your build-up.

-- Choose industry-standard ECAD/MCAD tools that offer a complete toolset to design, layout, and customize stack-up in flex/rigid-flex board features.
+- Choose industry-standard ECAD/MCAD tools that offer a complete toolset for designing, laying out, and customizing stack-up in flex/rigid-flex board features.

-- Incorporate air-gap construction method in rigid-flex to eliminate the use of flex adhesives within the rigid sections, addressing the via reliability issues.
+- Incorporate the air-gap construction method for rigid-flex PCBs to eliminate the use of flex adhesives within the rigid sections, addressing reliability issues via

 In high-layer count PCBs, the circuit bookbinding technique enables multilayer flex to bend in a small radius without deforming.
 This method is expensive but has several advantages: